rubenerd/rubenerd.com/content/omake/hi-fi-build.md

 * **Cassette**: Sony Walkman WM-EX672
 * **MiniDisc**: Sony Walkman MZ-R900

 ### To procure

-* MiniDisc deck, ideally a cute Onkyo
+* MiniDisc deck, ideally a cute Onkyo or Sony
 * 7-inch, four-track reel to reel, ideally with auto-reverse
-* Graphic equaliser, just for shameless visualisation
 * Self-hosted Spotify alternative, to publish audio behind a VPN